puppetlabs/puppetserver/documentation/puppet_server_metrics.markdown

     }
     ```

-2. Configure the Graphite host settings in `metrics:reporters:graphite`:
+2. Configure the Graphite host settings in `metrics.reporters.graphite`:
     -   **host:** The Graphite host's IP address as a string.
     -   **port:** The Graphite host's port number.
     -   **update-interval-seconds:** How frequently Puppet Server should send metrics ot Graphite.

-3. Verify that `metrics:registries:puppetserver:reporters:jmx:enabled` is not set to false.
+3. Verify that `metrics.registries.puppetserver.reporters.jmx.enabled` is not set to false.
 Its default setting is true.

 > **Tip:** In the Grafana UI, choose an appropriate time window from the drop-down menu.